Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

-Dhulipala \etal~\cite{DBLP:journals/corr/abs-2003-13585} recently gave parallel batch-dynamic algorithms for $k$-clique counting.
-Their first algorithm is a batch-dynamic parallel algorithm for triangle counting that has amortized work $\bigO(\Delta \sqrt{\Delta + m})$ and $\bigO(\log^*(\Delta + m))$ depth with high probability.
+Dhulipala \etal~\cite{DBLP:journals/corr/abs-2003-13585} recently gave parallel batch-dynamic algorithms for $k$-clique counting and enumeration.
+Their first algorithm is a batch-dynamic parallel algorithm for triangle counting that has amortized work $\bigO(\BatchSize \sqrt{\BatchSize + m})$ and $\bigO(\log^*(\BatchSize + m))$ depth with high probability for a batch of $\BatchSize$ edge insertions or deletions.
 The algorithm is based on degree thresholding which divides the vertices into vertices with low- and high-degree.
-Given the classification of the vertex, different updates routines are used.
+Given the classification of the vertex, different update routines are used.
 A multicore implementation of the triangle counting algorithm is given.
 Experiments indicate that the algorithms achieve \numrange{36.54}{74.73}-times parallel speedups on a machine with \num{72}~cores.
-Lastly, the authors developed a simple batch-dynamic algorithm for $k$-clique counting that has expected $\bigO(\Delta(m+\Delta)\alpha^{k-4})$ work and $\bigO(\log^{k-2} n)$ depth with high probability, for graphs with arboricity $\alpha$.
+Lastly, the authors developed a simple batch-dynamic algorithm for enumerating $k$-cliques, which has expected $\bigO(\BatchSize (m+\BatchSize)\alpha^{k-4})$ work and $\bigO(\log^{k-2} n)$ depth with high probability, for graphs with arboricity $\alpha$.

 \ifEnableExtend 2013 ``Counting and Sampling Triangles from a Graph Stream''~\cite{DBLP:journals/pvldb/PavanTTW13} \\ 2015 ``StreaM - {A} Stream-Based Algorithm for Counting Motifs in Dynamic Graphs''~\cite{DBLP:conf/alcob/SchillerJHS15} \\ 2015 ``Mascot: Memory-efficient and accurate sampling for counting local triangles in graph streams''~\cite{DBLP:conf/kdd/LimK15,DBLP:journals/tkdd/LimJK18} \\ 2016 ``Triangle Counting in Dynamic Graph Streams''~\cite{DBLP:journals/algorithmica/BulteauFKP16} \\ 2017 ``Exact and Parallel Triangle Counting in Dynamic Graphs''~\cite{DBLP:conf/hipc/MakkarBG17}\\ 2017 ``TRI{\`{E}}ST: Counting Local and Global Triangles in Fully Dynamic Streams with Fixed Memory Size''~\cite{DBLP:journals/tkdd/StefaniERU17} \\ 2017 ``{Edge Sample and Discard: {A} New Algorithm for Counting Triangles in Large Dynamic Graphs}''~\cite{DBLP:conf/asunam/HanS17} \\ 2017 ``On Sampling from Massive Graph Streams''~\cite{DBLP:journals/pvldb/AhmedDWR17} \\ 2018 ``Counting motifs in dynamic networks''~\cite{DBLP:journals/bmcsb/MukherjeeHBK18} \\ 2019 ``Sampling Methods for Counting Temporal Motifs''~\cite{DBLP:conf/wsdm/LiuBC19} 2020 ``Efficient Sampling Algorithms for Approximate Temporal Motif Counting''~\cite{DBLP:conf/cikm/00040JLT20}\\ \fi{}